UFC Fight Night: Arlovski vs. Barnett: Predictions & Analysis

 A few statistical edges stand out.
 Evans-Smith throws significantly more leather — a 3.3 sig. strike per minute gap.
 Evans-Smith is far more active with takedowns, averaging 1.5 more per 15 minutes.
 Hardy has tighter striking defense, making opponents miss more often.

-**The Pick: Veronica Hardy over Ashlee Evans-Smith.** The model gives Hardy a slight nod at 58% — this could easily go either way.
+The Pick: Ashlee Evans-Smith over Veronica Hardy.
+The model gives Evans-Smith a slight nod at 58% — this could easily go either way.

 Taylor Lapilus